 I had was standing behind the stage at this point, catching my breath.
-When I slipped around to the front of the stage to see what was happening, I saw more than 30 people, many of them the teens we had just spent the previous two weeks working with in the art camp, coming forward to add their hand prints to the canvas.
+When I slipped around to the front of the stage to see what was happening, There, more than 30 people, many of them the teens we had just spent the previous two weeks working with in the art camp, came forward to add their hand prints to the canvas.
 What took my breath away was the realization that each one of those hand prints there represented a changed life.
-Each print was a tangible sign that one of them had made, showing that they were giving their life to Jesus, and that He was pouring into them this new birth.
+Each print was a tangible sign that one of them had made, saying they were giving their life to Jesus, and that He was pouring into them this new birth.
 As they visibly identified themselves with this piece of art, they were making their own statement about the internal work of God which they were experiencing.

 I have never been the same since that evening.